-Changes to our services
+Changes to our services for residents

 While we deal with the current outbreak of Covid-19, some council services may be affected.
 The most up-to-date information on each area is below: